 Cognitive-behavioral techniques are used to deal with fears.
 These techniques have shown effectiveness as reported in the research literature.
 Such techniques include physical relaxation, fear expression, fear exposure, questioning of fears to determine if faulty logic or illogical beliefs play a role, questioning the beliefs, self-talk, and problem solving.

 There is also an emphasis on self-esteem, self-efficacy, and believing that one can survive difficult times.
+Note that this session has more exercises than the average one, so it is important to keep up the pace.

 PROCEDURES: